 - Hexo: Focuses on speed and simplicity, and is still flexible enough to use both Jekyll and Octopress plugins.
 One command can deploy a site to your Linode using Dokku or SFTP.
 Hexo uses Node.js under the hood, and can be installed with NPM.

 - GitBook: Built around Git, GitBook aims to make many of the features that make Git useful (branches, pull requests, version tracking) accessible to users more familiar with traditional desktop publishing.
 GitBook is commonly used for technical/API documentation, user manuals, or knowledge bases, and has built-in templates for these and other types of content.

 - Choose a static site generator and follow the installation instructions on its site.

 - Install a theme with features that most closely resemble your needs.
 Remember that you can customize almost any aspect.

-- Edit and save a few sample pages in a text editor like Atom, Sublime, or Neovim.
+- Edit and save a few sample pages in a text editor like

 - Note that each generator requires different meta information.
 Refer to the official documentation to learn more about available features.

 - Preview your pages if available.